gaberull/excel_gcp_mysql_webapp/README.md

   - ***Possibly formatted using spreadsheets.js (not implemented as of yet)***
 - Schedules and automates sending of SMTP emails with to go out to employees wishing them a happy birthday a few days before their birth-date
 - Updates database of employees when new files are uploaded, or when employee info changes (roughly once per month)
-  - Prior to upload of up-to-date employee spreadsheet, all employees in the MySQL database are marked as "inactive" employees.
-Then the database records are updated and marked as "active" once again as each entry in the spreadsheet is inserted or re-inserted into the MySQL database
+  - Prior to upload of up-to-date employee spreadsheet, a query is run to mark all employees in the MySQL database as "inactive" employees
+  - Then the database records are updated and marked as "active" once again as each entry in the spreadsheet is inserted or re-inserted into the MySQL database.
+This is accomplished with a REPLACE statement like the following:

+    ```SQL
+    REPLACE INTO employees (first_name, last_name, start_date, date_of_birth, address, email, phone_number, schedule, position, active) VALUES (?,?,?,?,?,?,?,?,?,?);
+    ```

+## Future Functionality (Still in Progress)

+As of 9/29/22:

+- More secure user authentification and authorization to upload to, access Google Cloud Storage bucket
+- Scheduling of SMTP emails to go out to employees prior to their birthday
+- Functions avilable in the user interface to query the database
+- Printout of current database of employees
+- Change primary key from email to combination of first and last names
+  - Currently 'email' is primary key because it is guaranteed to be unique, however the company could potentially not have the email address of an employee on file

 ## Objectives of Project (Note from Developer)